TIBHannover/cross-modal_entity_consistency/README.md

 ## Build your own Models

 We provide code to download news texts, images, and reference images to allow building your own system based on our datasets.
-In addition, the source code to extract textual and visual featurs used in our paper is provided.
+In addition, the source code to extract textual and visual features used in our paper is provided.

 ### Download News Texts